heatweb/heat-network/README.md

   +/+/+/system/deviceVersion<br>
   This can be a version described in this protocol, or the URL of a suitable JSON file following the format described here.
 Values will overwrite default values inferred from the deviceId.

+## How to use this protocol

+This project folder on GitHub contains JSON data files that describe the protocol, devices, and other useful data.
+These files can be imported directly info software such as Node-RED.
+Example Node-RED flows are provided under the examples folder to get you up and running handling live data in a matter of minutes.

+If you already have your MQTT heat network up and running, the example flows include real-time dashboards to accesss data on the network.
+These can be used for remote monitoring, commissioning, or to enable custom alarm routes to be programmed.
+You will need server to know the server details and your personal credentials for access.

 ## Device Types

 * boilerGroup